website watertownhistory.org

 “MARGARETHE MEYER SCHURZ, A BIOGRAPHY”

-12 06 1967 <> “Margarethe Meyer Schurz, a biography” authored by Hannah Werwath
+12 06 1967 <> “Margarethe Meyer Schurz, a biography” authored by Hannah Werwath Swart, and

-Swart, and published by the Watertown Historical Society, was introduced
+published by the Watertown Historical Society, was introduced Friday at a tea

-Friday at a tea at the home of Miss Gladys Mollart, curator of the Octagon
+at the home of Miss Gladys Mollart, curator of the Octagon House and First

-House and First Kindergarten.
-The book,
+Kindergarten.
+The book, which is

-Historical Society.
-The 15 chapters in
+Society.
+The 15 chapters in the slim

-who have visited the first kindergarten on the Octagon House grounds.
+visited the first kindergarten on the Octagon House grounds.
 The biography begins with Margarethe Meyer in

 her girlhood home in Hamburg, Germany, takes the reader from the kindergarten